Prowl | G1, The TF Collection (2002)

 Wrap Up

-It may seem like I'm being a bit harsh on G1 Prowl - I hope that isn’t the takeaway.
-As I say, if you had a complete version of this toy in the 80’s, you must have felt unstoppable.
-“Get a load of my shoulder missiles Decepticons!
-I am the Law!”
+I hope I haven’t been too harsh on G1 Prowl.
+As I said, if you had a complete version of this in the 80s, you must have felt unstoppable: "Get a load of my shoulder missiles, Decepticons!
+I am the law!"

-Alas, Prowl the character was never actually that exciting in G1, and as I’m sure is the case for many older fans, the most exciting thing he ever did was to actually die gruesomely in Transformers The Movie…
+Alas, Prowl the character was never that exciting in G1, and as is the case for many older fans, the most memorable thing he ever did was die gruesomely in Transformers: The Movie.

 Perhaps I’m actually selling him, because I’m terrified of what Prowl is actually capable of...